bioscinema/DISCO/DISCO_README.md

 ```
 ![Latent DISCO table](man/figures/readme-latent-gt.png)

-This table summarizes subsets of predictors that yield separation in a **impuataion analysis**.
+This table summarizes subsets of predictors that yield separation in an **imputation analysis**.
 Each row corresponds to one predictor subset.

 - **Subset / Variables / # Of Predictors**
   The subset name, which variables it includes, and its size.